 24 Sep, 2024 14:28

-The thermobaric munition, colloquially known as the ‘vacuum bomb,’ scored a direct hit on a building that houses Ukrainian forces, surveillance drone footage released by the military shows.
+The thermobaric munition, colloquially known as the ‘vacuum bomb,’ apparently scored a direct hit on a building that houses Ukrainian forces, surveillance drone footage released by the military shows.
 The building, apparently located at a secluded agricultural site, was completely destroyed in the massive blast.

-While Moscow did not elaborate, the aerial munition was apparently fitted with a Universal Correction and Guidance Module (UMPK).
+The aerial munition was apparently fitted with a Universal Correction and Guidance Module (UMPK).
 Over the course of the conflict, Russia has increasingly used the winged upgrade kits for older free-fall bombs, which turn such munitions into high-precision weaponry.

 The UMPKs were initially used with smaller high-explosive bombs such as FAB-250 or FAB-500, and the upgrade kits have ultimately made them into specialized munitions, including thermobaric ODAB-1500 and cluster RBK-500 bombs.
 This year, the kits were adapted to larger munitions, with the repeated use of massive, three-ton, high-explosive FAB-3000 bombs fitted with UMPKs observed from mid-June.